Upward-Spiral-Science/spect-team/final_report.md

 ----------

 ### Overview
 Diagnosing a mental illness is difficult and often many illnesses are misdiagnosed causing further mental anguish to people with mental illness.
 SPECT -Single Photon Emission Computed Tomography provides a possible solution.
-By injecting a radioiotope into the brain's bloodstream, the diffusion patterns can help diagnose mental illness
+By injecting a radioiotope into the brain's bloodstream, the diffusion patterns can help diagnose mental illness.

 ### Scientific Questioning
 Here we will discuss our analysis of this data, starting with exploratory and descriptive analysis, up to preliminary work on hypothesis testing and classification.
 The questions posed and their outcomes are described sequentially, with code and methods used to answer them described at the end of this report.<br/>
-Our scientific questioning consisted of answering two questions<br/>
+Our scientific questioning consisted of answering two questions.<br/>

 1. Can Depressed people be separated from not non depressed people?
 2. Can ADHD patients be separated from people who have Bipolar disorder?